The Death of PLM|

 Topic: E(E): One Revision to Rule Them All

 You can see from the article that there is a huge confusion in the PLM/PDM community.
 I was made aware of this from the complaints I was getting from my Boeing suppliers.
 They just ended up working around the PLM and MBE (Model Based Enterprise) requirements.
-Boeing has even developed a Producibility Group that reviews "released" engineering!!
+Boeing has even developed a Producibility Group that reviews "released" engineering because there was so many bad designs being delivered to the vendor!!
+Do you know what they eliminated.

 The current PLM experts do not have the applicable knowledge of what engineering has to deliver to Manufacturing.
 None have ever even created a part/assembly, documentation and released it to manufacturing.